 Students are encouraged to email the TA with questions regarding the research projects and presentations, as well as the class.

-Tutorial 1: Orientation
+Tutorial 1 (Jan.
+30 or 31): Orientation

 Tutorial introduction: introduce the objectives and guidelines of the tutorials.
 Group formation: help students to form groups.

 Presentation date confirmation: to be decided with lucky draw.